Make-Tarkov-Great-Again/MTGA-Binaries/README.md

 ## License

->>SOME<< of the original core functionality completed by TheMaoci, AppeazeTheCheese and the SPT-Aki team.
+>>SOME<< of the original core functionality completed by JustEmuTarkov and SPT-Aki teams.
 There may be licenses pertaining to them within this source.